-In the examples listed above, all 3 diamonds have a similar diameter with differences of less than 0.1 mm.
-Based purely on dimensions alone, the human eye won’t be able to pick up these negligible differences.
+In the examples listed above, all 3 diamonds have a similar diameter with a variance of less than 0.1 mm.
+Based on this, I can tell you that the human eye won’t pick up the negligible differences in physical size.

 Does bigger carat weight necessarily mean that the diamond appears bigger?
 No.

-Does a bigger carat weight means that the diamond will be more beautiful?
+Does a bigger carat weight result in a diamond that looks more beautiful?
 No.

-Given a choice, I think the answer is very clear on which diamond you would pick.
+Given a choice, I think the answer is very clear on which diamond you should pick.

-The point to take back here is that if you fall in love with a particular gem, make sure your decision is based on more than size alone.
-In my humble opinion, cut is king.
-The factor of cut alone can give you the benefits of the other 3 Cs.
+The point to take back here is; if you fall in love with a particular gem, make sure your decision isn’t based on size alone.
+In my opinion, cut is king.
+The factor of better cut alone will offer you the benefits of the other 3 Cs combined.